Child Custody

 • Education, including choosing a school, the decision to homeschool, and getting evaluations for learning disabilities or special education services.

 • Medical care, which includes deciding on healthcare providers, surgeries, and other procedures, medications, and vaccinations.
 When parents share joint decision-making responsibility, they typically must agree on major medical decisions.
-In the event of a dispute, courts must make the decisions.
+In the event of a dispute, the court may resolve the issue or allocate decision-making authority as appropriate.

 • Religion, including religious upbringing, attendance at services, and participation in rites.